Posted December 9, 2016 – Narrated by Carmen

 The garage!
 The tools, the wood, the cans full of paint, yard equipment, fertilizers, fishing poles, planks, bikes, surf boards, inflatables, camping gear (tents, lanterns, shower, stove, etc.), buckets, buckets within buckets, nests of buckets … rakes, shovels, post holer, tamper, hamper, bumper guards …

-We sold most, donated, gifted to friends and family at least 98%
+We sold much, but donated to charity or gifted to friends and family at least 98%.

 Okay, it was a dirty, stringy, dusty, gritty, squishy job – kind of like gutting a sperm whale and sorting it out by hand – but it was worth every moment.
 Take a look at us now: a clean, lean traveling machine!

 The image below is a mosaic of more than 600 photos of possessions we sold, donated, gifted, recycled or threw away.
-To see the individual photo details, click on the image and zoom in.
+To see the individual photo details, click the “+” or “–” buttons, or on the image and zoom in.